thycotic/alm-docs/alm-objects/eol-actions.md

 Reviewers of an account that has Delete as the AEOL action have three (sometimes four) choices:

-* Renew

-  Before the Renewal Date set in the applicable Workflow Template, the **Renew** option is unavailable.
-Beginning on the Renewal Date, the Renew option is available.

-  Selecting Renew will extend the account’s lifecycle until the next Review, based on the Review Interval set in the Workflow Template.
-On renewal of the account, the Renew option will be unavailable until the next review date.

 * Disable

   The **Disable** option will disable the account in ALM **and** in Active Directory.
 Once selected, this option is replaced by a choice to **Enable**, allowing the User to re-enable the account as needed.